-This is a question we are asked frequently… Of course, both solutions have their advantages and disadvantages, but in this article, we are providing you with information about both solutions to help you make your decision.
+This is a question we are asked frequently.
+Of course, both solutions have their advantages and disadvantages, but in this article, we are providing you with information about both solutions to help you make your decision.
 We hope you find it useful.

 1. An intranet built on experience or a toolkit to build your own

-SharePoint is a comprehensive set of tools that is “primarily sold as a document management and storage system.”
+SharePoint is a comprehensive set of tools that are “primarily sold as a document management and storage system.”
 If SharePoint is to meet the depth & breadth of requirements and, equally importantly, the intuitive user experience and engagement expected of a modern intranet and digital workplace, it needs to be built in a bespoke fashion with specialist skills.

 2. Time required to implement

 Oak has been created as a stunning and comprehensive intranet solution.
 As a result, all the proven intranet functionality, user setups, data, and content foundations are ready to go.
 All that is required is to plan and configure your content areas, page layouts and user structure.
 You then simply configure your intranet with no technical knowledge required.
-Following 1 to 2 days of training for administrators or “super users”, Oak can be set up and running in as little as a couple of weeks.
+Following two days of training for administrators or “super users”, Oak can be set up and running in as little as a couple of weeks.

 Using SharePoint to build an intranet that attempts to match Oak’s capabilities and user experience will require a development project.
-In the majority of cases, this is often a few months of work and in many cases scope creep will take place extending the timeframe even further.
+In the majority of cases, this is often a few months of work and in many cases, scope creep will take place extending the timeframe even further.
 A recent Gartner report highlighted that over 60% of SharePoint projects are delayed and cost a lot more than originally estimated.

 3. Implementation costs